Skip to main content

 The One Exception

 Let’s get right into it.
 The one exception to using a credit card to pay your mortgage is if you’re chasing a huge reward that is tied to spending.
 For example, some generous credit cards offer up to $1,200 in cashback (or equivalent points or travel miles).
-That’s a decent chunk of free money.
+That’s a decent chunk of money.
 However, you usually have to commit to making at least $3,000 in purchases in the first three months of opening the card in order to qualify for these kinds of bonuses.

 Sure, you groceries and gas expenses might get you close.
 Even if you set all your streaming services to autopay on your new credit card, you might still struggle to meet that spending mark.
-Spoiler: the credit card companies don’t want to give you free money, so these goals aren’t always super easy to hit.

 Use Your Mortgage